sofbot/trackster/docs/README.md

 __Objective:__ Stories belong to Projects that can be created, read, edited, and destroyed through the API

 ##__Phase 4: Story Workflow (2 days)__
-__Objective:__ Stories can be placed in an *ice box* or *current* collection.
+__Objective:__ Stories can be placed in an *ice box*, *current* or *done* collection.
 They are *ice box* by default.
 Users can toggle between these two views to filter results.

 ##__Phase 5: Drag and Drop Prioritization (1 day)__
 __Objective:__ Stories can be dragged and dropped between collections, and within their own collections indicate prioritization.

 ##__Bonus Features (TBD)__
+:boom: Story comments
+:boom: Assign stories to teammates
+:boom: Markdown for stories and comments
 :boom: CSS EXPLOSIONS
+:boom: Follow stories
+:boom: Filter by story type
 :boom: Iterations
 :boom: Velocity